 A user caught a ransomare infection and some of your Windows file shares have become encrypted.
 What do you do now?

-- Shutdown infected devices.
+- Shutdown infected devices or isolate the network of infected devices.
 Determine which machines/users have become infected and shut the devices down.
 It might be necessary to turn off networking switches, wireless access points, or file servers while the infected machines are located.

 - Reimage infected devices.
 (Alternatively disallow infected devices from the network and reimage infected devices after the restoration of file shares) (reimage means a full wipe usually a repartition or hard drive format and reinstall of the operating system)

 - Restore normal network operations.
 If no further damage occurs then continue.

 - Determine the scope of the damage to servers and file shares.
 Determine which users and shares that have become compromised.
 Review file shares, test opening files, audit file shares, test applications, test websites, and test everything that could be compromised.